cavaunpeu/willwolf.io-source/content/articles/gaussian-algebra-to-gaussian-processes-part-1.md

 # Summary

-In this tutorial, we've arrived at the mechanical notion of a Gaussian process via simple Gaussian algebra, and a bit of Gaussian calculus.
+In this tutorial, we've arrived at the mechanical notion of a Gaussian process via simple Gaussian algebra.

 **Thus far, we've elucidated the following ideas:**

 - A Gaussian process (GP) defines a distribution over functions (i.e. function evaluations). √
 - Marginalizing a Gaussian over a subset of its elements gives another Gaussian (just pluck out the pieces of interest). √
 - Conditioning a subset of the elements of a Gaussian on another subset gives another Gaussian (a simple algebraic formula). √
-- Posterior over functions (the linear map of the posterior over weights onto some matrix $A = \phi(X)^T$) √
+- Posterior over functions (the linear map of the posterior over weights onto some matrix $A = \phi(X_{*})^T$) √
 - Covariances (the second thing we need in order to specify a multivariate Gaussian) √

 **Conversely, we did not yet cover (directly):**